 Allergy alert tests are vital to protect clients and to guard against potentially expensive legal action should something go wrong.
-The NHF’s recently updated allergy alert testing toolkit offers a simple and highly effective solution.
+The NHF/NBF’s recently updated allergy alert testing toolkit offers a simple and highly effective solution.

 This blog post covers: